b0xcode/Group100-TaskManager/README.md

 - Created a new function in models.js called deleteTask()
 - deleteTask() makes a HTTP DELETE request to the server, making sure to use the task ID in the URL and include user authentication in the request header.
 Upon receiving a response, deleteTask() calls loadData() to trigger a refresh.
 - Added a button to task-card.js that calls a local function called _deleteTask() upon being clicked.
 This local function passes the task id to the models.js function to trigger deletion.

+## Francine Morales Contribution Notes

+### Summary of the mood-widget
+- Styled the colours of the button by applying different classes to it.
+- Created different functions for each button that when the function is called through the 'click' event listener, it changes the background colour.
+- Added eventlisteners for the callback function as well a @click attribute in the HTML button element, this allows the button to call a function when clicked.